viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 type: "docs"
 description: "Use the filter modular component in the Viam app to photograph your pet in their collar."
 tags: ["vision", "filter", "camera", "detector", "services"]
-imageAlt: "Filtered data from the custom colorfiltercam in the Data tab showing only photos of a dog wearing a blue collar"
+imageAlt: "Filtered data from the custom colorfiltercam in the DATA tab showing only photos of a dog wearing a blue collar"
 images: ["/tutorials/pet-photographer/data-capture.png"]
 authors: ["Sky Leilani"]
 languages: ["go", "python"]
 viamresources: ["vision", "camera"]
 level: "Intermediate"
 date: "2023-09-17"
-# updated: ""
+# updated: "2024-04-19"
 cost: "0"
 no_list: true
 ---